-- Financial assets that are measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance - Financial assets that are measured as at FVTOCI
+- · Financial assets that are measured at amortised cost e.g., trade receivables and bank balance - Financial assets that are measured as at FVTOCI

 The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables,

 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.